yakoboI/pcmlegacy/README.md

 - Regularly update dependencies
 - Keep sensitive credentials in `.env` file (never commit to version control)
 - Review and adjust rate limiting settings as needed
+- Use environment variables for all sensitive configuration

 ## License